 South Australia’s Industrial Hemp Act 2017 commenced on 12 November 2017.
 It is supported by a regulatory and licensing framework under the Industrial Hemp Regulations 2017 and Industrial Hemp (Fees) Regulations 2017.
 On the same date Food Standards Code for Australia and New Zealand (FSANZ) to allow hemp food products with low-THC hemp seed or hemp seed oil.

 Industrial hemp growing trials have taken place in the Riverland and the South East.
 The harvested seed and fibre will be analysed.
 The results will assist cultivators to make decisions on the varieties and the optimal time to plant for their local conditions.
-Further trials in Spring 2018 and early summer 2019 will build on this knowledge.

 Contact the Office of Industrial Hemp and Medicinal Cannabis